Arved Cornelsen (Agile Coach, Madeira), written by Bea Kowol, Daniza Weiss

 You are currently staying in Madeira – how has the remote onboarding from the beautiful island been going so far and what do you particularly appreciate about your new job with us?

 The onboarding went very well and was uncomplicated.
 I received my employment contract the traditional way via mail, signed and returned it.
 So basically the only difference was that it was sent to Madeira and not to my home address.
-Since everyone works from home during the pandemic anyway, I immediately felt as part of the team and quickly got to grips with the work.
+Since everyone works from home during the pandemic anyway, I immediately felt like part of the team and quickly got to grips with the work.